benmneb/word-of-the-buddha/epub/content/08_1_right-view.md

 If anyone says, “Mind-objects are the permanent essence” … “Mind-consciousness is the permanent essence” … “Experience is the permanent essence” … “Wanting is the permanent essence” … These things come and go, which is why it is not reasonable for anyone to say, “Mind-objects; mind-consciousness; experience or wanting is the permanent essence.”

-Thus the mind is not the permanent essence; mind-objects, mind-consciousness, experience and wanting—all these are not a permanent essence.
+Thus the mind is not the permanent essence; mind-objects, mind-consciousness, mind-contact, experience and wanting—all these are not a permanent essence.

 <span class="sutta-ref">SN 12.61</span> It would be better for the uninstructed worldling to take as the permanent essence this body rather than the mind (_citta_).
 Why?
 Because this body lasts for up to a hundred years, or even longer.